rs660/league-analysis/README.md

 # Introduction

 ### Motivation
 League of Legends (LoL) is a popular PC game played worldwide in the 5v5 MOBA genre.
-In this project, we explore the many different pre-game and early-game metrics that can accurately predict match outcomes in LoL games.
-Our objective is to understand how different in-game factors impact team performance in-game.
-Empirical insights offer fans and analysts a quantative view of optimal in-game strategy to win the game.
+In this project, we analyze the many different pre/early-game performance metrics in LoL games and their impact.
+Our ultimate objective is to find a combination of in-game factors that help us accurately predict game outcomes.
+These empirical insights offer fans and analysts a quantative view of optimal in-game strategy to win the game.
 Moreover, match outcome forecasting can help promote the video game by driving excitement among spectators, whether they are casual watchers or invested sportsbettors.

 In particular, we will be investigating this overarching question:
 **which early-game (and implicitly, pre-game) metrics determine game outcomes?**